• Skip to primary navigation

 2. Wash and dry brussels sprouts and remove dark green outer leaves.
 Cut stems off and cut in half.
 Large ones you can cut into quarters.

-4. In small batches, gently place the trimmed brussels sprouts in the oil (I do this with a spider skimmer) and fry for about 2 minutes until golden brown and crispy.
+4. In small batches, gently place the trimmed brussels sprouts in the oil (I do this with a spider skimmer) and fry for about two minutes until golden brown and crispy.
 Be careful as the oil will spatter a bit at first.

 7. Add the Brussels sprouts to the bowl with the red wine vinegar mixture and lightly toss to coat.